nix-community/flakelight/api_guide.md

 The `bundler` and `bundlers` options allow you to set `bundlers.${system}` outputs.

+Each bundler value can be either a bundler function or a function that takes the package set and returns a bundler function.

-`bundlers` is an attribute set of bundler functions or a function that takes packages and returns an attribute set of bundler functions.
+`bundlers` is an attribute set of bundler values or a function that takes packages and returns an attribute set of bundler values.

 `bundler` sets `bundlers.default`.